 Meta directives with

-However, if you want some directives to apply to the Coveo Cloud crawler only, you can use the
+However, if you want some directives to apply to the Coveo crawler only, you can set the

-name property to specify
+name property to

-With the following page meta tag, all robots are forbidden to index the page and follow the links in it, except the
+<meta> tag, all robots are instructed not to index the page and not to follow the links in it, except the

 <meta name="robots" content="nofollow, noindex" /> <meta name="coveobot" content="all" />

-HTTP/1.1 200 OK Date: Mon, 29 April 2019 15:08:11 GMT (…) X-Robots-Tag: nofollow, noindex, coveobot: all (…)
+HTTP/1.1 200 OK Date: Mon, 10 April 2023 15:08:11 GMT (…) X-Robots-Tag: nofollow, noindex, coveobot: all (…)